|

 growing along with residential development.
 The

-District has developed 19 parks, 14 miles of trails,
+District has developed 22 parks, 15 miles of trails,

 the Trails Recreation Center, Lookout Park and Pool,

-the APRD Skate Park and maintains over 300 acres of natural areas.
-The District shares elementary school play fields
+the APRD Skate Park and maintains over 300 acres of

-under a joint-use agreement with Cherry Creek School District at 8 other
+play fields under a joint-use agreement with Cherry

 How does APRD acquire open space?